Growing Eucalyptus in Patio Pots

 9 litre airpot, when wet, equates to an average full carrier bag of supermarket shopping.

 Any lighter than this and they will most likely need watering.

 In the nursery, we water every day from May through to September, even if it rains.

 Rain is a waste of time for shrubs in pots; it only washes the leaves.
 If it does soak into the compost, it likely only hydrates the first few centimeters - tricking you into thinking to rest of the compost is wet further down - and also dries out more quickly than tap water.

 Watering over winter: keep just moist, never allow to dry out.
 Check once a week and water according to need.

 A little trimming now and then will keep your potted Eucalyptus happy and in good condition.
 Generally most species are fast growing and they can produce a great deal of top growth, which will be out of balance with the roots.

 You can nip out the ends of the shoots on a regular basis during the growing season, especially with the bushier species.
 Also, depending upon your choice of species and style of tree (either bushy shrub or shrub-on-a-stick standard), prune in the spring as growth starts.

-See blog on post on pruning for more information.
+See our training and pruning advice page for more information.

 Depending on how vigorous or not the species, you may only have to prune once a year, but carry this out between March 18th and end of June.
 Never during the winter.